 Make sure the gatepost does not make contact with any moist ground by clearing away debris.
 If water collects at the base of the post it can quickly rot.Also make sure they are firmly in place.
 Any movement will need to be rectified before your gates become damaged.

 Two reasons why this is important.

 Firstly, if your gate is positioned in an area surrounded by hedges, shrubs or trees it is only natural that mould may start to form on your wooden gate.
+Given the right conditions mould that can appear almost over night.
 This is not a manufacturing fault nor is it damaging your gate in anyway.
 Simply sponge it off with warm water before any permanent damage is done.